ProgMEM-CC/miniblox.impact.client.updatedv2/SCRIPT_MANAGER_QUICK_START.md

 ## Tips

-- Always delete your tickLoop/renderTickLoop when disabling
+- Always delete your tickLoop/renderTickLoop when disabling.
-- Check if `player` exists before using it
+- Check if `player` exists before using it.
-- Use `console.log()` for debugging
+- Use `console.log()` for debugging.
-- Scripts are saved automatically and load on restart
+- Scripts are saved automatically and load on restart.
-- Check browser console (F12) for errors
+- Check browser console (F12) for errors.

 ## Next Steps

 - Read the full [Script Manager Documentation](SCRIPT_MANAGER.md)
-- Explore the BETA folder for more examples
+- Explore the BETA folder for more examples!
-- Experiment with different modules
+- Experiment with different modules!
-- Share your scripts with the community!
+- Share your scripts with the Impact Community - via here or discord!